+In version 2 of the contribution, an example of the proposed decoding operation was added.

 Introduction

 IRAP pictures that are not aligned across layers have been found useful e.g. in the following usage scenarios:

 A base layer with frequent IRAP pictures enables clients to tune in and seek at fine time granularity, whereas the IRAP picture interval in the enhancement layer(s) is greater than that in the base layer.
 Since the base layer has smaller bitrate than the enhancement layer(s), the rate-distortion efficiency is improved compared to having as frequent IRAP pictures in the enhancement layer(s) as in the base layer.